the-pythonist/tkinter_dndr/README.md

 # tkinter_dndr
 A package that provides tkinter (in python) with support for drag/drop and widget resizing of widgets directly on a GUI window.
-I built this from scratch while developing my python GUI builder.
+I built this while developing my python GUI builder (https://github.com/the-pythonist/python-gui-maker).
 I found no library at the time capable of providing drag/drop and widget resize in real time, so thankfully, I built this.

 #### PLEASE READ THIS FILE TO FULLY UNDERSTAND AND USE THIS PACKAGE WITHOUT ISSUES. ####